david-knott/tigerlang/compiler/DIARY.md

 # Diary

+## Monday 21st December 2020
+Refactoring in progress.
+I need to figure out how named types translate into their type representation in the compiler.
+At present the following throws an error var a:string := 1. the type checker knows that 1 ( IntExp ) has a type of INT, but it doesn't know that a:string ( NameTy (string) ) is of type STRING.
+Previously using a symbol table which mapped string -> STRING this worked fine.
+But, I removed the extra information in the symbol table to make binding just concerned with finding uses and definitions in the AST.

+So the question is, if we see a AST type, how do we map that to an actual compiler type ?

 ## Sunday 20th December 2020
 I have started the refactoring of the binder.
 I want to remove the TYPE references so that we are concened only with bind uses of syntax to their definitions.
 Given that